Key takeaways:

 - Lane MM, Gamage E, Travica N, et al. Ultra-processed food consumption and mental health: A systematic review and meta-analysis of observational studies.
 Nutrients.
 2024;16(15):2568.

 - Dehzad MJ, Ghalandari H, Nouri M, Askarpour M. Antioxidant and anti-inflammatory effects of curcumin/turmeric supplementation in adults: A GRADE-assessed systematic review and dose-response meta-analysis of randomized controlled trials.
-Cytokines.
+Cytokine.
 2023;164:156144.

 - Ayustaningwarno F, Anjani G, Ayu AM, Fogliano V. A critical review of Ginger's (Zingiber officinale) antioxidant, anti-inflammatory, and immunomodulatory activities.
 Frontiers in Nutrition.
 2024;11:1364836.